prontotools/wooCommerce-cart-count-shortcode/readme.txt

 - **icon** - Any [Font Awesome](https://fortawesome.github.io/Font-Awesome/) icon.
 Most of the time you’ll want to use `shopping-cart` or `shopping-basket`.
 - **empty_cart_text** - The text to display when there are zero items in the cart.
 You may want this to default to “Shop”.
 - **items_in_cart_text** - The text to display when there are one or more items in the cart.
 You may want this to default to “Cart”.
+- **total_text** - The text to display when there are one or more items in the cart.
+You may want this to default to “Total:”.
 - **show_items** - Enter “true/false” to show/hide items in the cart in parentheses.
 The item count will only show when there are one or more items in the cart.
 - **custom_css** - Any custom CSS you’d like to add to the link.
 - **show_total** - Enter “true/false” to show/hide total price in the cart